ataylor89/chat/README.md

 But I was able to test the above functionality successfully

-I was able to connect a client on my personal MacBook to a server on my EC2 instance, turn on the encryption feature, register a username, join the chat room, log into the username, and send a "hello world" message to the chat room
+I was able to connect a client on my personal MacBook to a server on my EC2 instance, turn on the encryption feature, register a username, join the chat room, log into the account, and send a "hello world" message to the chat room

 In essence, I was able to deploy my chat application to AWS cloud